bingeli1212/nitrile-preview/doc/DOC-diagram.md

-# Setting up an environment symbol
+# Setting up an environment variable

 Setting up environment symbol to attach a name the result of an arithmetic expression.
 In the following example the symbol 'pi' is assigned a quantity